0151 239 1000

-We are not authorised by the Financial Services Authority.
-However we are included on the register maintained by the Financial Services Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+We are not authorised by the Financial Conduct Authority (FCA).
+However, we are included on the register maintained by the FCA so that we may carry on insurance mediation activity, which is broadly advising on, selling and the administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Services website at www.fsa.gov.uk/register.
+The register can be viewed at the FCA website.

 The Law Society of England and Wales is a designated professional body for the purposes of the Financial Services and Markets Act 2000.
 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman is the independent body responsible for investigating complaints.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.

-If, at the end of your case there is a balance in your client account of £5 or less, the Firm reserves the right to donate this figure to a charity of choice.
+If, at the end of your case there is a balance in your client account of £5 or less, we reserve the right to donate this figure to a charity of our choice.
 Should you not agree to this, please notify us in writing.

 Canter Levin & Berg is compliant with the terms of the Data Protection Act 1998.
-Our registered data controller is Mrs Louise Burns-Lunt.
+Our registered data controller is Mr Martin Malone.
 We use the information you provide primarily for the provision of legal services to you and for related purposes including: updating and enhancing client records; analysis to help us manage our practice; statutory returns; legal and regulatory compliance.

 Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to the personal data that we hold about you.
 We may from time to time send you information which we think might be of interest to you.
 If you do not wish to receive that information please notify our office in writing.